Mixing Kicks and 808s & Other Saucy Tips

 11. Automate Haas FX on your bass, but limit it to specific frequencies.
 By doing this, you’ll retain the mono compatibility within your mix.

 12. Focus your saturation and distortion.
-Meaning, don’t just toss the effects on the entire spectrum and call it a day.
-Focus them on specific frequency ranges this will give you more control over your 808.
+Meaning, don’t just toss the effects on the entire spectrum.
+Instead, focus them on specific frequency ranges this will give you more control over your 808.
 Multi-band plugins are perfect for this technique.

 13. Layer multiple saturators on your 808.
 Not all saturators sound the same.
 Some are fuzzy, warm, glitchy, beefy, etc. Take a couple and layer them and see what you get.

 14. Upwards compression, is an overlooked GEM.
-Take something like Ott and focus it on the midway of the 808 preferably after a little saturation.
+Take something like Ott and focus it on the mids of the 808 preferably after a little saturation.

 Now you know we couldn’t do all that talking about 808s and leave you without some good go-to plugins in no particular order.